-It seems impossible to find even one thing that was good because of the 9/11/2001 WTC attacks.
+It seems impossible to find one thing that was better after the 9/11/2001 WTC attacks.
 Even saying this gives me the creeps.
 But one thing that was better than ever before was race relations.
-Did anybody thing at all about that?
+Did anybody think about that?
 Or did we all come together and help each other.
-Did we look into each others eyes in disbelieve without even seeing the color of that person skin.
+Didn’t we look into each others eyes in disbelieve without seeing the color of that persons skin.

-I still can see the guy who was grey with the debris that was floating around and as he poured water on his face then his skin color was noticeable and my first thought was this poor guy made it out at least.
+I can still see the guy who was grey with that debris floating around.
+As he poured water on his face his skin color became noticeable and my first thought was this poor guy made it out at least.
 Not wow this black guy was lucky.
-Know I knew because of facial features that he was black, but I was so concerned about how could he have breathed with all of this stuff all over him.
+I knew because of facial features that he was black, but I was so concerned about how he could have breathed with this stuff all over him.
 I wasn’t even near his race.
 We all felt for each other.
-The shock of it all actually knocked out the hate, making us color blind.
+The shock of it all knocked out the hate, making us color blind.

-But this is what Obama, Holder, DeBlasio and Sharpton all brought back.
-To them it is not important that we continue the feeling of one for all and all for one.
+But this is what Obama, Holder, deBlasio and Sharpton all brought back.
+To them it’s not important that we continue the feeling of one for all and all for one.
 We all know what history held for blacks and jews, and yes we need to know.
-But I think that is like one of those nightmares you have and you really want to wake up.
-And similar to our short term memory on dreams, that help us forget the ugly, scary and weird dream/nightmares we have.
+I think that is like one of those nightmares we have, when you really want to wake up.
+Similar to our short term memory on dreams, that help us forget the ugly, scary or weird nightmares.
 Thats what 9/11 did.
-The only thing I can find good about it.
 On 9/11 and after did anyone think of race relations?
-I didn’t (not that I really did before that either).
+I didn’t.

-So as time goes on, your into your teens and its such a mixed up world not only in relating to one another, but you have the questions, “what are you going to be when you grow up?”
-I’m going to grow up?
-I dont’ know.
-I’m busy looking at that girl.
+So as time goes on, your into your teens and its such a mixed up world, not only in relating to one another, but you have the questions, “what are you going to be when you grow up?”
 And why is it that the blacks group together and the whites are on the other side, the asians are across town, the Greeks are in Astoria.
 We seek familiarity, its easier to be able to speak your own language to others.
 How can you tell someone something if they don’t understand you.

-If you look into someones closet, ok, mine.
-You will see a very poor attempt at putting the white shirts together, the black ones over there, and at one point I actually tried to setup a rainbowish look putting the reds, followed by orange, yellow, well you get the idea.
+If you look in my closet, you’ll see a poor attempt at putting white shirts together, the black ones over there, and at one point I tried to keep the colors together, blues with blues, greens, well you get the idea.
 It makes life easier to know where they are.
-So percentage wise, I’m sorry to say my closet is a mess, maybe 25% arranged.
-And every once in a while (getting further and further apart) I will straighten it up again.
+Percentage wise, my closet is a mess, maybe 25% arranged.
+Every once in a while (getting further apart) I straighten it up.

-Now we are all grown up, adults, responsible-ish, not really wanting to be, but we are.
-You’re parents don’t do your laundry, you stopped asking them for money a while back, and you really start to appreciate what they have done for you, sometimes.
-If you were unlucky and have had parents that (maybe not from their own fault, if thats what they were taught) didn’t teach you to live with different people, then you probably will continue their racist ways. *see The Black Domino Effect
+Now we are all grown up, adults, responsible(?), not really wanting to be, but we are.
+If you were unlucky and have had parents that didn’t teach you to live with different people, then you probably will continue their racist ways. *see The Black Domino Effect

-So, I ask you to relive your feelings after 9/11 and if you felt like I did, there’s hope if you don’t allow these leaders to f*ck it up for us.
+So, I ask you to relive your feelings after 9/11 and if you felt like I did, there’s hope, if we don’t allow these leaders to f*ck it up for us.